-- take the log of the norms. - use linregress() to compute the linear regression of the log of the norms. - take the exp of the linear regression to turn back into an exponential regression. - plot the exponential regression using plt.semilogy() (your solution will be a line)
+- take the exp of the linear regression to turn back into an exponential regression. - plot the exponential regression using plt.semilogy() (your solution will be a line)

 Problem 6.
 Write a Python function that finds an initial point on the strange attractor, runs the simulation to a given time t, and produces a semilog plot of the norm of the difference between the two solution curves.
 Also have it plot an exponential line fitted to match the curve (this will be linear on the semilog plot).
 Have it return a rough estimate of the Lyapunov exponent.
-The output should be something like Figure 5.4.
+The output should be something like Figure 1.4.